Proboscivirus

 Proboscivirus is a genus of viruses in the order Herpesvirales, in the family Herpesviridae, in the subfamily Betaherpesvirinae.
 Elephants serve as natural hosts.
-EEHV1 is apathogenic for African elephants but causes fatal haemorrhagic disease in Asian elephants.
-The name "Proboscivirus" comes from the Greek word προβοσκίς or "proboscis" meaning "the elephant trunk," for which the virus accordingly uses as its means of contraction and transmission (secretions or openings of the trunk) to enter the elephant's body.
+EEHV1 causes asymptomatic infection in African elephants but causes fatal haemorrhagic disease in Asian elephants.
+The name "Proboscivirus" comes from the Greek word προβοσκίς or "proboscis" meaning "the elephant trunk," for which the virus accordingly uses as a means of contraction and transmission (secretions or openings of the trunk) to enter the elephant's body.

 Taxonomy

 Proboscivirus is located under the listings of the ICTV Updates as Section §2005.049-050V.04.
 With the creation of Proboscivirus as a new genus came the creation and categorization of a new species under this genus, by the name of Elephantid betaherpesvirus 1 (Acronym: EEHV1 and Scientific Name: Elephant endotheliotropic herpesvirus) under ICTV §2005.051-050V.04.

 It was suggested by Pellett (2014) that the phylogenetic divergence of Proboscivirus from other genera in the subfamily Betaherpesvirinae warrants reassignment of the genus to a new subfamily that would be called Deltaherpesvirinae.
 However, the genus remains in the Betaherpesvirinae in currently accepted ICTV taxonomy.